 2008 – 2018

-Two accented letters appeared in the logo lettering during this period, the first “C” and the last “E.” They were much larger than the others, although all went to upper case.
-The name was rendered in bold characters with wide feet of uniform thickness.
+Two accented letters appeared in the logo lettering during this period: the first “C” and the last “E.” They were much larger than the others, although all went to upper case.
+The name was rendered in bold characters with wide, uniform-thickness feet.
 The “R” was unclosed; its right side did not close with the left vertical element.
 As a result, the space inside the letter was like a keyhole, which I wanted to take my eye to inquire: what’s going on inside?
-The “R” was connected to the “A,” so they looked like an exception among the other characters, placed separately from each other.
+The “R” was connected to the “A,” so they looked like an exception among the other characters, set apart from the others.
 And the other letters were geometrically proportional, consisting of angles and flat lines, whereas the “R” and “A” had roundings.

 2018 – 2019

-After the video content platform was renamed, there was a change in its visual identity.
+After the video content platform was renamed, its visual identity changed.
 It was major.
 The developers completely redesigned the logo, using the old writing style.
 They balanced all the letters in the word “Crackle” by removing the rounding of the “R” and “A” and aligning the “C” and “E” in height.
 So the text was straight, with bold letters of equal size.
 But it was still grotesque.
 The inscription was at the bottom.
 The second part of the name consisted of the word “Sony” in a large serif font, the style the company usually uses.
 Both inscriptions were painted white and were placed on different backgrounds, black and yellow, combined in a square with rounded corners and a gradient.

 2019 – today